Figure

 Description

-Andreev spin qubit: the spin degree of freedom of an electronic quasiparticle trapped in the supercurrent-carrying Andreev levels of a Josephson semiconductor nanowire.
+The Andreev spin qubit encodes quantum information in the spin degree of freedom of an electronic quasiparticle trapped in the supercurrent-carrying Andreev bound states of a semiconductor-superconductor nanowire Josephson junction.
+It combines the compact footprint and circuit-QED compatibility of superconducting qubits with the long-lived spin degree of freedom of semiconductor quantum dots.

 Hamiltonian